27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Paver

 Paver finishers are different types of vehicles in terms of build and mobility.
 They are primarily used to pump out asphalt, concrete, or cement on the road, in parks, or in other paved areas.
-Pavers lay an even layer of material on the ground and provide initial compaction, which is then followed by road rollers to smooth out the surface.
+Often included in the list of construction vehicles, pavers lay an even layer of material on the ground and provide initial compaction, which is then followed by road rollers to smooth out the surface.

 Here are some key features of the paver machine: